OOPSpam/blog/_posts/2023-10-27-hcaptcha-performance-analyses.md

 ![Web page performance with hCaptcha](/blog/assets/posts/hcaptcha/page-with-hCaptcha.png "Web page performance with hCaptcha")
 ![Website performance without hCaptcha](/blog/assets/posts/hcaptcha/page-without-hCaptcha.png "Website performance without hCaptcha")

-A single page website with a simple form loaded in 557 ms. This is much better than reCaptcha with 1.56 seconds load time.
+A single page website with a simple form loaded in 557 ms. This is much better than reCAPTCHA with 1.56 seconds load time.

 In any website, you want to keep the load time below three seconds, considering that [most people leave a page that takes more than 3 seconds to load](https://about.fb.com/news/2017/08/news-feed-fyi-showing-you-stories-that-link-to-faster-loading-webpages/).